mpabarca/app_Enara/README.md

 You will also see any lint errors in the console.
 ## Deployment

-> To run this App its important to install [NodeJS](https://nodejs.org/en/) to use NPM commands and a Bash terminal to run the app like [Git Bash](https://git-scm.com/downloads)
+> To run this App its important to install [NodeJS](https://nodejs.org/en/) to use NPM commands and a Bash terminal like [Git Bash](https://git-scm.com/downloads)

 ### Instructions